New Brunn--Minkowski and functional inequalities via convexity of entropy: Dimensional convexity properties of relative entropy for log-concave measures with homogeneous potential

 The relative entropy with respect to $\nu$ can be decomposed into two parts.
 Suppose $\mu$ is a probability measure that has density with respect to $\nu$.
 Write $\frac{\d \mu}{\d x} = f$.
 Then,

 where $\mathcal{V}(\mu) = \int V \d \mu$.
 Recall that we are interested in the concavity of

 We will deal with the two factors separately.

 Firstly, it is known that $e^{\frac{h(\cdot)}{n}}$ is displacement concave on $\wasser (\R^n)$.
 As mentioned earlier, this was obtained by Erbar, Kuwada, and Sturm \cite[Theorem 3.12]{ErbarKuwadaSturm15} in a much more general setup.
-For completeness we specialize their argument to outline a proof. \begin{thm}\cite{ErbarKuwadaSturm15} The lebesgue measure on $\R^n$ satisfies the ``entropic $CD(0,n)$ condition'', that is, $e^{\frac{h(\cdot)}{n}}$ is displacement concave on $\wasser (\R^n)$. \end{thm} \begin{proof}[Proof outline] We want to show that the non-negative quantity $e^{\frac{h(\mu_{t})}{n}}$ is concave in $t$.
+For completeness we specialize their argument to outline a proof. \begin{thm}[\cite{ErbarKuwadaSturm15}] Lebesgue measure on $\R^n$ satisfies the ``entropic $CD(0,n)$ condition'', that is, $e^{\frac{h(\cdot)}{n}}$ is displacement concave on $\wasser (\R^n)$. \end{thm} \begin{proof}[Proof outline] We want to show that the non-negative quantity $e^{\frac{h(\mu_{t})}{n}}$ is concave in $t$.
 If neither $\mu_{0}$ nor $\mu_{1}$ have density, there is nothing to prove.
-If one of them has density then the interpolants have density \cite[Proposition 5.9]{Villani03}, and the result would follow from the corresponding result assuming both endpoints have density, using the upper-semicontinuity of the Shannon--Boltzmann entropy.
+If one of them has density then the interpolants have density (\cite[Proposition 5.9]{Villani03}), and the result would follow from the corresponding result assuming both endpoints have density, using the upper-semicontinuity of the Shannon--Boltzmann entropy.
 Therefore we assume that $\mu_{0}, \mu_{1}$ have density with respect to the Lebesgue measure.
-Using the change-of-variables (the Monge--Amp\'ere equation in this case, see \cite[Theorem 4.8]{Villani03}) formula relating the densities of the $f_{t}$, and the $(1/n)$-concavity of the determinant on the space of positive-definite matrices, one obtains
+Suppose $T_{t}= \grad \phi_{t}$ is the Brenier map from $\mu_{0}$ to $\mu_{t}$.
+Using the change of variables $f_{t}(\grad \phi_{t} (x))\det \grad^{2} \phi_{t} (x) = f_{0} (x)$ (see \cite[Theorem 4.8]{Villani03}) relating the densities $f_{t}$, and the $(1/n)$-concavity of the determinant on the space of positive-definite matrices, one obtains

 $\pi(x,y)-a.e.$, where $\pi$ is the optimal coupling between $\mu_{0}$ and $\mu_{1}$.
 We define a convex function,